Anger Management Program

 The Challenge Course is a fifteen hour educational/self assessment, community based, early intervention program focusing on drug and alcohol abuse and other high risk behaviors.
 This is offered the first full week of the following months: February, April, June, August, October and December.
 The class is held Monday through Friday from 3:30 - 6:30 in the conference room at 4 Court Street, Concord, NH.
-The cost is $70.00.
+The cost is $70.00 (If enrollment allows).

 This seven hour educational course focuses on recognizing and understanding the different forms of bullying and the roles involved.
 Also explored are the laws and consequences of bullying and the development of appropriate prevention skills.

 This curriculum includes nine, one hour sessions and is ideal for grades 6 - 12.
 The programs goals are to raise the youth's awareness of fire safety and the consequences of the misuse of fire.
 Participants will learn the elements of fire science, including the fire triangle, characteristics of fire, and heat spread.
 In addition, we explore responsible decision making and the laws involving fire and explosive/bomb making.

 This copyrighted, commercially produced shoplifting intervention program is designed to educate young people caught shoplifting about the legal consequences of their actions, and to understand the harm this crime causes to themselves, their families, and the community at large.

 The cost is $40.